buyfuturetoday/develvm/nodejs_sandbox/README.md

 Jacc is a private cloud built from standard components such as docker.io, hipache and redis-dns.
 Docker is a linux containers architecture and hipache a high perforamnce web proxy. redis-dns provides an internal DNS between containers.
 Docker and hipache are provided by the team behind the dotCloud service.

 The goal is to provide an architecture suitable for hosting a variety of components on a limited amount of server.
-Examples of components could be web applications build in PHP/Java/NodeJS/Ruby/Python etc. It could also include databases, caching systems, queue management etc. The limit is really only Linux flavours that docker supports.
+Examples of components could be web applications build in PHP/Java/NodeJS/Ruby/Python etc. It could also include databases, caching systems, queue management etc. The limit is really only what's runs on the Linux flavours that docker supports.

 Installation